Table of Contents[Hide][Show]

 International | $100-118 |

-If you do plan on bringing your pet with you, make sure you follow CATSA’s pet policy and have an approved Pet Carrier that conforms to WestJet’s pet policy.
+If you are bringing your pet with you, make sure you follow CATSA’s pet policy and have an approved Pet Carrier that conforms to WestJet’s pet policy.

 Features mesh panels so your pet can breathe easily, a non-slip shoulder strap, locking zippers, and a rear storage pocket for treats and other goodies.